Attacker kills 1, wounds 3 in stabbings at Texas university

 The attack occurred in the central campus, just a short walk from the administration building and the landmark clock tower that was the scene of a mass shooting in 1966.

-The attack came only a few days after a 19-year-old man armed with a machete wounded two people at a university coffee shop in Lexington, Kentucky.
+The stabbings came only a few days after a 19-year-old man armed with a machete wounded two people at a university coffee shop in Lexington, Kentucky.

 In the April 28 attack, the assailant at Transylvania University asked about the political affiliations of people at the shop.
 He was arrested and charged with assault.
 The victims’ wounds were not life-threatening, authorities said.